Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 which is equal to the \ess only when resampling is conducted during every iteration.
-The factor of $1/N$ in the denominator arises from the fact that $\{W_{t-1}^{(i)}\}$ is normalized to sum to unity rather than to have expectation unity: the bracketed term coincides with a sample approximation (using the actual sample which is properly weighted to target $\pi_{t-1}$) of the expected sum of the unnormalized weights squared divided by the square of a sample approximation of the expected sum of unnormalized weights when considering sampling from $\pi_{t-1}$ and targeting $\pi_t$ by simple importance sampling.
+The bracketed term coincides with a sample approximation (using the actual sample which is properly weighted to target $\pi_{t-1}$) of the expected sum of the unnormalized weights squared divided by the square of a sample approximation of the expected sum of unnormalized weights when considering sampling from $\pi_{t-1}$ and targeting $\pi_t$ by simple importance sampling.

-Figure~\ref{fig:adaptive_alpha} shows the variation of $\alpha_t - \alpha_{t-1}$ with $\alpha_t$ when fixed reductions in \ess and \cess are used to specify the sequence of distributions both when resampling is conducted during every iteration (or equivalently, when the \ess falls below a threshold of 1.0) and when resampling is conducted only when the \ess falls below a threshold of 0.5.
-As is demonstrated in Section~\ref{sec:Illustrative Applications} the \cess-based scheme leads to a reduction in estimator variance of around 20\% relative to a manually tuned (quadratic; see Section \ref{sec:gmm_res}) schedule while the \ess-based strategy provides little improvement over the linear case unless resampling is conducted during every iteration.
+Figure~\ref{fig:adaptive_alpha} shows the variation of $\alpha_t - \alpha_{t-1}$ with $\alpha_t$ when fixed reductions in \ess and \cess are used to specify the sequence of distributions both when resampling is conducted during every iteration (or equivalently, when the $\ess/N$ falls below a threshold of 1.0) and when resampling is conducted only when the $\ess/N$ falls below a threshold of 0.5.
+As is demonstrated in Section~\ref{sec:Illustrative Applications} the \cess-based scheme leads to a reduction in estimator variance of around 20\% relative to a manually tuned (quadratic; see the supplementary material) schedule while the \ess-based strategy provides little improvement over the linear case unless resampling is conducted during every iteration.

 In addition to providing a significantly better performance at essentially no cost, the use of the \cess emphasizes the purpose of the adaptive specification of the sequence of distributions: to produce a sequence in which the difference between each successive pair is the same (when using the \cess one is seeking to ensure that the variance of the importance weights one would arrive at if using $\pi_{t-1}$ as a proposal for $\pi_t$ is constant).